mehulg25/Restaurant-Reviews/README.md

 1. To determine the Starbucks branch with the highest customer rating.
 2. To find the reviews of the highest-rated branch in order to improve other branches.
 3. To get feedback of the lowest-rated branch in order to improve.
-4. To find the peak hours when customers visit Starbucks to be well prepared and avoid under-staffing.
+4. To find the peak hours when customers visit Starbucks to avoid under-staffing.

 ### Data Sources